ebullient/ttrpg-convert-cli/docs/configuration.md

 ## Include reference data with the `from` key

-The `from` key allows you to choose which sources to use.
-List the [identifiers](#source-identifiers) for your chosen sources here.
+Use the `from` key to generate reference data (and only reference data) for listed sources.
+Use [identifiers](#source-identifiers) to specify sources you own.
+You do not need to include a source in this list if it is already in the `full-source` list.

 **Example:**